 Date of referral can be recorded in both the Medisoft and mediSIGHT EMRs and may also be available in custom EMRs.
 This may be done when a referral for suspected NvAMD is received from primary care.
 Extraction of historic data can help to identify if the referral relates to a first or second treated eye for new patients or for those who are no longer in active review.
 Data on referral from primary care is most likely to be available for patients with a new NvAMD diagnosis.
 For patients being actively treated in the first eye, routine collection of symptoms, visual acuity data and optical coherence tomography (OCT) images for the fellow eye will often help to identify second eye disease.
 In this situation and/ or when other hospital records are used to hold referral information and to triage results, there may be no data for referral from primary care and so calculation of the time from referral to the start of treatment may not be possible.
 Getting It Right First Time (GIRFT) is a national programme designed to improve the treatment and care of patients through in-depth review of services, benchmarking, and presenting a data-driven evidence base to support change.
-GIRFT requests information from primary care.
+GIRFT requests information from providers on the proportion of eyes with NvAMD that are treated within 14 days of referral from primary care.
 This information is available for individual centres on the Model Hospital website and a summary is provided for comparison in section 6.5.1.